dcruwys/chinesecheckers_skynet/README.md

 1. **heurstic.out**, a basic "choose the farthest postion" implentation.
 2. **minimax.out**, a greedy minimax function.
 You can read about minimax [here](http://en.wikipedia.org/wiki/Minimax).
 3. **ideepening.out**, a interative deepening of the minimax, given ~10s per move.
 At this point it is not effective.
+4. **alphabeta.out**, same as mininmax, but runs much faster.

+There are also two binaries for testing:

-4. **ChineseCheckersRandom**, chooses a random move.
+1. **ChineseCheckersRandom**, chooses a random move.
-5. **ChineseCheckersModerator**, contains the rules and decides the winner.
+2. **ChineseCheckersModerator**, contains the rules and decides the winner.
 This is not a player and only for GameMaster.jar.

 There are also two jars in the root folder.